IEEE 802.1aq: Traffic engineering

 Figure 4 shows four different equal-cost paths between nodes 7 and 5.
 An operator can achieve a relatively good balance of traffic across the cut between nodes [0 and 2] and [1 and 3] by assigning the services at nodes 7 and 5 to one of the four desired VIDs.
-Using more than 4 equal cost tree (ECT) paths in the network will likely allow all 4 of these paths to be used.
+Using more than 4 equal-cost tree (ECT) paths in the network will likely allow all 4 of these paths to be used.
 Balance can also be achieved between nodes 6 and 4 in a similar manner.

-In the event that an operator does not wish to manually assign services to shortest paths it is a simple matter for a switch vendor to allow a simple hash of the ISID to one of the available VIDS to give a degree of non-engineered spreading.
+In the event that an operator does not wish to manually assign services to shortest paths, it is a simple matter for a switch vendor to allow a simple hash of the ISID to one of the available VIDS to give a degree of non-engineered spreading.
 For example, the ISID modulo the number of ECT-VIDs could be used to decide on the actual relative VID to use.

-In the event that the ECT paths are not sufficiently diverse the operator has the option of adjusting the inputs to the distributed ECT algorithms to apply attraction or repulsion from a given node by adjusting that node's Bridge Priority.
-This can be experimented with via offline tools until the desired routes are achieved at which point the bias can be applied to the real network and then ISIDs can be moved to the resulting routes.
+In the event that the ECT paths are not sufficiently diverse, the operator has the option of adjusting the inputs to the distributed ECT algorithms to apply attraction or repulsion from a given node by adjusting that node's Bridge Priority.
+This can be experimented with via offline tools until the desired routes are achieved, at which point the bias can be applied to the real network and then ISIDs can be moved to the resulting routes.

-Looking at the animations in Figure 6 shows the diversity available for traffic engineering in a 66 node network.
-In this animation, there are 8 ECT paths available from each highlighted source to destination and therefore services could be assigned to 8 different pools based on the VID.
-One such initial assignment in Figure 6 could therefore be (ISID modulo 8) with subsequent fine tuning as required.
+The animations in Figure 6 show the diversity available for traffic engineering in a 66-node network.
+In this animation, there are 8 ECT paths available from each highlighted source to destination, and therefore services could be assigned to 8 different pools based on the VID.
+One such initial assignment in Figure 6 could therefore be (ISID modulo 8), with subsequent fine tuning as required.